 Since a will can only be probated within 4 years from the date of death of the property owner in most cases, an Affidavit of Heirship may be your only option.

-When do you need an heirship affidavit document
+When do you need an Affidavit of Heirship Document

 You need a heirship affidavit if property is in the name of a person who is deceased.